Center for Arts in Medicine

 History

 The Center for Arts in Medicine was formally established by the Florida Board of Regents at the University of Florida in 1999.
 The Center grew from the groundbreaking clinical work of the UF Health Shands Arts in Medicine program, and serves as the academic, research and outreach component of the partner programs.
 The Center was proposed and became operational in 1996, following the development of the nation’s first university level coursework in the arts in healthcare by the Center’s co-directors at UF in 1995.
-Its founding co-directors were Dr. John Graham-Pole, Dr. Rusti Brandman, and Dr. Jill Sonke.
+Its founding co-directors were Dr. Rusti Brandman, Dr. John Graham-Pole, and Dr. Jill Sonke.

-Housed in the College of the Arts, the Center’s mission is three-fold, encompassing education and training in the use of the arts to enhance health, research of the arts in health, and outreach to promote art and creativity as catalysts for healthy lifestyles.
-The Center provides a framework for interdisciplinary collaboration among University of Florida faculty and students, healthcare providers, clinical artists, and the local and global communities.
-Through its programming and curriculum, the Center serves as a national and international model for arts in health research, education, and programming.
+Situated in the UF College of the Arts, the Center has a three-fold mission: education and training in using arts to enhance health, arts in health research, and promoting art and creativity for healthy lifestyles.
+The Center fosters interdisciplinary collaboration among UF faculty, students, healthcare providers, clinical artists, and communities.
+As a national and international model, the Center offers programs and curriculum in arts in health research, education, and programming.

-Since 1996, UF’s arts in medicine curriculum has grown to include the Master of Arts (MA) in Arts in Medicine, graduate certificates in Arts in Medicine and Arts in Public Health, and undergraduate certificates in Arts in Medicine, Dance in Medicine, and Music in Medicine.
-These programs and over 25 courses serves students who are interested in building careers that engage the arts in promoting health and wellness in healthcare and community settings.
-The Center's faculty engage in research to develop an evidene base for the many applications of the arts in healthcare and public health, and mentor students in outreach programs including service-learning and study abroad.
+Since 1996, the Center's academic offerings expanded to include a Master of Arts (MA) in Arts in Medicine, graduate certificates in Arts in Medicine and Arts in Public Health, and undergraduate certificates in Arts in Medicine, Dance in Medicine, and Music in Medicine.
+With over 25 courses, the program caters to students aspiring to careers that integrate the arts into clinical and community settings.
+Ongoing faculty research continues to establish an evidence base for arts' applications in healthcare and public health, while also mentoring students in outreach programs such as service-learning and study abroad.

 Annual Program Highlights, 1996-2020